sungheeyun/sungheeyun.github.io/_posts/2025-02-10-PST - Why Data SHALL be the Next Big Thing.markdown

 And just months ago, I started seeing "AI agents" as new buzzwords everywhere, marking yet another paradigm shift in how we think about artificial intelligence.

-This evolutionary chain &ndash; from Big Data to Deep Learning, then to LLMs/genAI, and now to AI agents &ndash; represents more than just a progression of buzzwords.
+This evolutionary chain
+&ndash; represented by keywords from Big Data to Deep Learning, then to LLMs &amp; genAI, and now to AI agents &ndash; represents more than just a progression of buzzwords.
 Each transition marked a fundamental shift in how we approach problem-solving with machines as well as the progress of AI technology.
 While the technical details of each breakthrough could fill volumes (and perhaps will in future posts),